 Serving Suggestions

-- Salad: A light Vegan Orzo Pasta Salad With Sunflower Seed Pesto or Vegan Pearl Couscous Salad is a great side dish for any sandwich.
+- A light Vegan Orzo Pasta Salad With Sunflower Seed Pesto or Vegan Pearl Couscous Salad is a great side dish for any sandwich.

 Make Ahead!
 This sandwich is great for work or school lunches.
 For other vegan lunch box ideas, check out 20+ Vegan Lunch Box Ideas.